mortizm1988/lecture_financial_statements_analysis/topic_3_investing.md

 - More cash equivalents than cash without further explanation
 - Cash does not fluctuate symmetrically (it is never spent)

+---
+## 1.2 Restricted cash
-Caution: companies might have more cash in other parts of the balance sheet: **Restricted cash** (cash that is not available for general use)
+Caution: companies might have more cash than the amount reported in the balance sheet: **Restricted cash** (cash that is not available for general use).
-- Covenant restrictions: Sometimes cash is restricted because it is used as collateral for debt (e.g., Ebay needed to hold $126 million in cash as collateral for debt, out of $400 million in cash)
+- Covenant restrictions: Sometimes cash is restricted because it is used as collateral for debt (e.g., Ebay needed to hold $126 million in cash as collateral for debt, out of $400 million in cash).

 ---
 :mag_right: Example Apple 2022 [5 min]